ashu-oo7/web-application/README.md

 # web-application

-### Web Chatting Applcation using Socket.io to connect multiple people and chatting in real-time and also Saving the chats for the groups and Users
+### Web Chatting Application using Socket.io to connect multiple people and chatting in real-time and also Saving the chats for the groups and Users